xiaohai-huang/learning-notes/university/cab420-machine-learning/010-machine-learning-basics.md

 2. Split the dataset into `k` groups.
 3. For each unique group:
    1. Pick one group as a test set
-   2. Take the remaining groups as a traning set
+   2. Take the remaining groups as a training set
    3. Fit the model on the training set and evaluate the model on the selected test set (from step i).
    4. Record the evaluation score and discard the model